mesosphere/dcos-docs-site/pages/services/edge-lb/how-to-tasks/dynamic-stats-frontend/index.md

     }
     ```

     In this sample configuration file, the `haproxy.stats.bindPort` setting is `0`.
-This setting indicates that you want Edge-LB to pick automatically select the port to use for the `stats` endpoint.
+This setting indicates that you want Edge-LB to automatically select the port to use for the `stats` endpoint.

 1. Deploy the Edge-LB pool configuration by running the following command: